edgedb/edgedb-go/rstdocs/types.rst

 *type* MultiRangeFloat32
 ------------------------

-MultiRangeFloat32 is a type alias for multi range of RangeFloat32 values.
+MultiRangeFloat32 is a type alias for a slice of RangeFloat32 values.

 .. code-block:: go